corda/corda-docs-portal/content/en/docs/corda-os/4.8/obtain-the-cordapp-template.md

 {{< note >}}

-You do not have to download and install Corda itself.
+You do not have to download and install Corda.
 The required libraries are automatically downloaded from an online Maven repository and cached locally.

 {{< /note >}}